Welcome back, Rush Limbaugh, the Excellence in Broadcasting Network, the Limbaugh Institute for Advanced Conservative Studies.

 That's ridiculous.

-What's uh what's the second question?
+What's the second question?

-The second question actually is is more personal.
+The second question actually is more personal.

-Uh I I know you're a huge Apple fan.
+I know you're a huge Apple fan.

-That's the Blackberry machine.
+That's the BlackBerry machine.

-I've been cut on the fence.
+I've been kind of on the fence.

-But that actually might mean that the the unit itself has a price drop, which makes it a little bit more affordable, which is nice.
+But that actually might mean that the unit itself has a price drop, which makes it a little bit more affordable, which is nice.

-What, the Blackberry Playbook?
+What, the BlackBerry playbook?

 Yeah.